jhumphry/gazetteer_etl/README.md

                                [--password PASSWORD] [--host HOST] [--port PORT]
                                ACTION [TABLE]

-    Create or modify a PostgreSQL database schema for USGNIS data
+    Create or modify a PostgreSQL database schema for gazetteer data

     positional arguments:
-      ACTION                Whether to "create", "truncate" or "list" tables TABLE                 The database table to act on, or ALL
+      ACTION                Whether to "create", "truncate" or "list" tables TABLE                 The database schema or table to act on, or ALL

     optional arguments:
       -h, --help            show this help message and exit